eyenikeyev/ticket-lifecycle/README.md

 </p>
 <p>
 <br />
-This is the conclusion of the Ticketing Lifecycles
+This is the conclusion of the Ticket Lifecycles